sucongCJS/Note/DB/database.md

 # keys & attributes
+## primary key:
+- unique identifier in a table

+## secondary key:
+- secondary keys are attributes or a combination of attributes that are used to provide an alternative access to the database

 ## superkey:
 - a set of attributes within a talbe whose values can be used to uniquely identify a tuple.